- Mens Sports

-Coach Ryan Campbell enters his fourth season as head coach and fifth season coaching at Cornerstone.
+Coach Ryan Campbell enters his fifth season as head coach and eighth season coaching at Cornerstone.
+Last season, Ryan led the team to an 24-10 overall record and a 21st NAIA National Ranking.
 In 2009, Campbell was named the Wolverine-Hoosier Athletic Conference (WHAC) "Champions of Character" coach and organized the Cornerstone volleyball attendance record.
 Also in 2009, Campbell received the American Volleyball Coaches Association (AVCA) "Thirty Under 30 Award," a national honor given to thirty up-and-coming volleyball coaches.

 In the off season, Campbell coaches club volleyball in Grand Rapids.
 He also has been hired as a camp coach for Ohio State University, the University of Hawaii, Penn State University, the University of Michigan, Purdue University, the University of Notre Dame, and Bowling Green State University.

 Campbell is a Cornerstone alumnus.
 He majored in physical education with a minor in both health education and coaching.
+He is currently working towards a masters in Business Management.
 Campbell is originally from Illinois where he played high school and club volleyball.
-He now resides in East Grand Rapids, Mich.
+He now resides in Rockford, Mich.

 Duits is currently majoring in Media and Sports Marketing.
 One of Hannah's passions is photography and she plans to eventually get a job as a sports photographer and incorporate sports advertising.
 Recently, one of her volleyball photos was a finalist in a photography contest earning publication in the book entitled Sharing The Spotlight: The International Library Of Photography.
 Along with photography, Hannah also loves spending time working at Grace Adventures, playing/watching sports, being outdoors, camping, spending time with friends and family, traveling, and being a part of about any competition.
 She enjoyed attending Cornerstone her freshmen year because of the friends she has made, campus activities, classes, professors, and the overall Christian atmosphere of the campus.
 Her favorite bible verse is Ephesians 5:15-17